open-telemetry/opentelemetry-collector-contrib/pkg/ottl/README.md

 When defining a function that will be used as an Invocation by the OTTL, if the function needs to take an Enum then the function must use the `Enum` type for that argument, not an `int64`.

+#### Math Expressions

+Math Expressions represent arithmetic calculations.
+They support `+`, `-`, `*`, and `/`, along with `()` for grouping.

+Math Expressions currently only support `int64` and `float64`.
+Math Expressions support `Paths` and `Invocations` that return supported types.
+Note that `*` and `/` take precedence over `+` and `-`.
+Operations that share the same level of precedence will be executed in the order that they appear in the Math Expression.
+Math Expressions can be grouped with parentheses to override evaluation precedence.
+Math Expressions that mix `int64` and `float64` will result in an error.
+It is up to the function using the Math Expression to determine what to do with that error and the default return value of `nil`.
+Division by zero is gracefully handled with an error, but other arithmetic operations that would result in a panic will still result in a panic.
+Division of integers results in an integer and follows Go's rules for division of integers.

+Since Math Expressions support `Path` and `Invocation`, they are evaluated during data processing.
+__As a result, in order for a function to be able to accept an Math Expressions as a parameter it must use a `Getter`.__

+Example Math Expressions
+- `1 + 1`
+- `end_time_unix_nano - end_time_unix_nano`
+- `sum([1, 2, 3, 4]) + (10 / 1) - 1`

-### Expressions
+### Boolean Expressions

-Expressions allow a decision to be made about whether an Invocation should be called.
-Expressions are optional.
-When used, the parsed statement will include a `Condition`, which can be used to evaluate the result of the statement's Expression.
-Expressions always evaluate to a boolean value (true or false).
+Boolean Expressions allow a decision to be made about whether an Invocation should be called.
+Boolean Expressions are optional.
+When used, the parsed statement will include a `Condition`, which can be used to evaluate the result of the statement's Boolean Expression.
+Boolean Expressions always evaluate to a boolean value (true or false).

-Expressions consist of the literal string `where` followed by one or more Booleans (see below).
+Boolean Expressions consist of the literal string `where` followed by one or more Booleans (see below).
 Booleans can be joined with the literal strings `and` and `or`.
-Note that `and` expressions have higher precedence than `or`.
+Note that `and` Boolean Expressions have higher precedence than `or`.
-Expressions can be grouped with parentheses to override evaluation precedence.
+Boolean Expressions can be grouped with parentheses to override evaluation precedence.

 ### Booleans